techprober/mosdns-opnsense-install/README.md

 sudo tail -f /var/log/mosdns.log
 ```

-## Forward request to designated gateways
+## Forward requests to designated gateways

 > [!NOTE]
 > For those who would like to further forward DNS requests to designated gateways, depending on the DNS provider of choice, you may achieve so following the route setting below.